 Trump says a deal 'could very well happen' with China

-U.S. President Donald Trump said on Saturday progress is being made toward a trade deal with China and denied that he was considering lifting tariffs on Chinese products.

-WASHINGTON: U.S. President Donald Trump said on Saturday progress is being made toward a trade deal with China and denied that he was considering lifting tariffs on Chinese products.
+WASHINGTON: US President Donald Trump said on Saturday (Jan 19) progress is being made toward a trade deal with China and denied that he was considering lifting tariffs on Chinese products.

 "If we make a deal certainly we would not have sanctions and if we don't make a deal we will," Trump said.
 "We’ve really had a very extraordinary number of meetings and a deal could very well happen with China.
 It’s going well.
 I would say about as well as it could possibly go."